We use some essential cookies to make this website work.

 Final report (PDF-636K)

-A significant proportion of UK forests’ nutrient needs come from atmospheric sources.
+A significant proportion of UK forests’ nutrient requirements come from atmospheric sources.
 Nitrogen is the main nutrient supplied and, on some sites, ‘saturation’ is possible.
 Detrimental effects of excess nitrogen include water pollution, nutrient imbalance, shoot/root imbalance and susceptibility to frost and other stresses.
 The effects of excess nitrogen on the forest ecosystem have been studied:

 To date, the evidence for damage is equivocal, with some studies showing saturation while others suggest that excess nitrogen causes no damage to the soil.

 The participation of Forest Research within the Terrestrial Umbrella provides a basis for an extension of this detailed, long-term environmental data-set, to include additional sites, species and measurements.
-An on-going process of comparing observed temporal and spatial trends in the principal indicators of ecosystem damage and recovery with outputs from dynamic models will enable the effectiveness of emissions control policies to be monitored and the success of alternative policies to be predicted.
+An ongoing process of comparing observed temporal and spatial trends in the principal indicators of ecosystem damage and recovery with outputs from dynamic models will enable the effectiveness of emissions control policies to be monitored and the success of alternative policies to be predicted.

 Terrestrial Umbrella: Eutrophication and Acidification of Terrestrial Ecosystems – Final Report (PDF-636K)